ninshiki-project/RecognizeIt-backend-community/docs/Writerside/topics/Production.md

 +    }
 }
 ```
 Your `.env` file for the reverb should look like this.
+Make sure your `REVERB_PORT` and the port in your nginx proxy is the same.
 ```bash
 REVERB_APP_ID=xxxx
 REVERB_APP_KEY=xxxxx